Oliver-Tommy/TabVault/README.md

 ### Project Management
 This project was primarily managed through GitHub's project board functionality.
 Issues were created for all major features and tasks, each categorized using MoSCoW prioritization (Must have, Should have, Could have, Won't have) to ensure proper resource allocation and timely delivery.

-The GitHub project board was organized into the following columns:
+The <a href="https://github.com/users/Oliver-Tommy/projects/7/views/1">GitHub project board</a> was organized into the following columns:
 - To Do: New issues and tasks to be worked on
 - In Progress: Currently being developed
 - Done: Completed and verified features

 For day-to-day task management and smaller items that didn't need issues, I maintained a physical to-do list to track minor bug fixes, small UI improvements, and other quick tasks.

 ### User Stories